Zootermopsis nevadensis: Reproductive division of labor

-The reproductive division of labour is associated with an increased longevity of reproductives and histone-modifying enzymes take part in lifespan regulation.
+The reproductive division of labor is associated with an increased longevity of reproductives and histone-modifying enzymes take part in lifespan regulation.
 There was found two histone-deacetylases overexpressed in reproductive females, sirtuin 6 and sirtuin 7.

-In eusocial insects and the reproductive division of labour is regulated by cuticular hydrocarbons.
+In eusocial insects and the reproductive division of labor is regulated by cuticular hydrocarbons.
 The reproductive status in Z. nevadensis is directed by the abundance of four long chain polyunsaturated alkenes.
 From 16 elongases and 10 desaturases found in Z. nevadensis one of each group is highly expressed in reproductive forms.
 The reproductive co-expression of these genes makes them hydrocarbon signaling regulators candidates in Z. nevadensis.

-Previously studies indicated that cytochromes P450 (CYP450) and hexamerins are implicated in caste differentiation.
+Previous studies indicated that cytochromes P450 (CYP450) and hexamerins are implicated in caste differentiation.